infracost/infracost-azure-devops/examples/plan-json/terraform-cloud-enterprise/README.md

                          --format=json \
                          --out-file=/tmp/infracost.json
         displayName: Generate Infracost diff
+        env:
+          # The SYSTEM_ACCESSTOKEN is used to add the pull request metadata to Infracost's output
+          SYSTEM_ACCESSTOKEN: $(System.AccessToken)

       # Posts a comment to the PR using the 'update' behavior.
       # This creates a single comment and updates it.
 The "quietest" option.